What is the retina?

 What should I expect for my retina exam?

 After your history is reviewed, your vision and eye pressure will be checked.
-Your eyes will then be dilated with dilating drops so the retina specialist can get a complete view of your retina through your pupil.
+Your eyes will then be dilated with dilating drops so the doctor can get a complete view of your retina through your pupil.
 Since the dilating drops change the size of your pupil, your vision will be blurred and you will be light sensitive for about four hours.
-It is advisable you make arrangements to be driven home.
 The lights used during the examination are very bright.
 You may be temporarily dazzled by the lights and colors may be temporarily altered.
 Although the bright lights may be uncomfortable, they will not hurt or damage your eyes or your vision.
-Your appointment with a retinal specialist may involve various tests that are usually done on the same day of your appointment.

 We do appreciate your trust in us and we value your time.
 Your total appointment time may take up to 2-4 hours since additional testing or procedures may be performed during your visit.
 In addition, in dealing with potentially vision threatening diseases, we strive to provide ample understanding of your condition and to provide time for you to ask additional questions.
 While we make every attempt to keep on schedule to minimize your wait time, delays do occur.
 We wish to assure you that even if your appointment time is delayed, we will not rush during your time for evaluation or treatment.